TUD-STKS/3d-vs-1d-synthesis/README.md

 # Stimuli generation
-Settings for VocalTractLab transfer function calculation:
+## Settings for VocalTractLab transfer function calculation:
 Radiation impedance: Piston in wall
 Additional options: all OFF
 Energy losses: Boundary layer resistance ON, heat conduction losses ON, Soft Walls ON, Hagen-Poiseuille resistance OFF
+## Baseline stimuli
+The full-bandwidth transfer functions calculated using the multimodal method are used to produce the baseline stimuli.